MUYUTwilighter/saplanting_fabric/README.md

  - allowFungus: Enable auto-planting for fungus, default: false, expect: boolean
  - allowFlower: Enable auto-planting for flowers, default: false, expect: boolean
  - allowOther: Enable auto-planting for other plants, default: false, expect: boolean
- - showTitleOnPlayerConnected: Show enability for Saplanting on a server when an **operator** connected to this server, default: false, expect: boolean
+ - showTitleOnOpConnected: Show disability for Saplanting on a server when an **operator** connected to this server, default: false, expect: boolean
  - ignoreShape: Plant no matter the sapling can grow in shape of 1x1, default: false, expect: boolean
+ - language: Current language of Saplanting, default: "en_us", expect: String
  - plantDelay: How many ticks before the sapling drop will be planted, default: 40, expect: nonnegative integers
  - avoidDense: The radius of area that will not plant when selected area already got other trees, default: 2, expect nonnegative integers
  - playerAround: Not to plant if player around, default: 2, expect nonnegative integers